ericPantarotto/react_ultimateCourse/_notes/notes.md

 **<span style='color: #875c5c'>IMPORTANT:** If it was not the **element type** that has changed, but simply an **attribute of an HTML element** or a **prop of a  component**, *React* is gonna simply mutate the DOM element attributes / React elements that will be passed in the new props.
 So React tries to be as efficient as possible and so the DOM elements themselves will stay the same.
 They're not removed from the DOM, and even more importantly the state will not be destroyed.

 Now sometimes we actually don't want this standard behavior but instead to create a brand new component instance with new state.
 And so that's where the `key prop` comes into play.

+### Diffing Rules in Practice

+Based on the `Diffing rule` we just learnt, in our app, if we change *tab*, the states such as *number of likes, show/hide details* are preserved, which without knowledge of the `Diffing rule` would look really strange.
+Because we would expect that whenever we go to a new tab, that the state would be reset.
+But that's not what happens.

+**<span style='color: #875c5c'>IMPORTANT:** when we click on the `tab`, the `tabContent` we are in a situation where **the same component is in the same position in the tree**, and for that reason the **state is preserved across renders**.

+As we keep clicking around these tabs here, this component instance here is actually not destroyed.
+So it stays in the DOM and the only thing that changes is the props that it receives.

+However if we click on *tab4*, where the `DifferentContent` component is rendered.
+So it's still in the same position of the tree but it's a different content, i.e. a different component.
+And so now if we go back to any of the first 3 tabs, the state has actually been reset.
+And so that's because the `tabContent` that we had here before has been completely destroyed and removed from the DOM in the meantime, while we were at the `differentContent`.

+Now sometimes of course, we do not want this behavior. , I actually expect that when I go to a new tab that it starts again with the default state, we use the `key prop`.
 <!---
 [comment]: it works with text, you can rename it how you want